-Part A of Medicare covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
-If you have paid Social Security taxes for at least 40 quarters (10 years) this coverage is free.
+Part A of Medicare covers inpatient care in a hospital or skilled nursing facility.
+Part A also covers hospice care and limited home health care.
+If you have paid Social Security taxes for at least 40 quarters (10 years), this coverage is free.

 Medicare Part B: Medical Insurance

-Part B of Medicare covers doctor office visits and outpatient care.
-This includes outpatient services received at a doctor’s office, hospital, clinic, or other health facility to examine, diagnose and treat your health conditions.
+Part B of Medicare covers doctor office visits and outpatient medical care.
+This includes medically necessary services received at a doctor’s office, hospital or clinic to examine, diagnose and treat your health conditions.
 Most people pay a monthly premium to Medicare for their Part B coverage.
-If you are going to be new to Medicare in 2018 the standard Part B premium is $134.
+If you are going to be new to Medicare in 2018, the standard Part B premium is $134.

 Medicare Part C: Medicare Advantage